 And whatever you do, resist the urge to say anything negative to the hiring manager.
 You never know whether you might want to apply to the organization again in the future.
-Sometimes it's hard to know exactly why a candidate was rejected and it could be that you were too qualified.
+Sometimes it's hard to know exactly why a candidate was rejected, and it could be that you were over-qualified.
 If that's the case, the employer may come back at a later date with a better job offer.

 Take the time to reflect on your approach to the hiring process to see if there is anything you could improve upon in the future.
-Review your resume, cover letter, what transpired during the interview, and your follow-up activity.
+Review your resume, cover letter, what transpired during the interview, and your follow-up after the interview.

 Given what you learned about the job requirements and people involved, ask yourself if you could have done something differently in order to present yourself in a better light and one that made you seem like a better fit for the job.